This post is also available in: Español

 I first shared this Portobello risotto recipe in 2010.
 I remember that at the time I did it with regular Canilla or Valencia rice.
 The reason?
 I’m convinced that one has to cook with what one has in the pantry.

-Today I did it again but this time I used the Carnaroli rice that my friend Patricia brought me from Italy.
+Today I did it again but this time I used the Carnaroli rice that a friend of mine brought me from Italy.
 The rice came with a warning: it is superior to the Arborio that Italians use in their risottos.
+Check my demo video out:

 CARNAROLI, AN EXCEPTIONAL RICE…